 How are students assessed?

 For most courses, students are primarily graded on their participation in each class and a report to be submitted.
 There are no tests within the courses.
 In order to graduate from the Part-time and Online MBA, students need to pass all required courses and earn the minimum number of required credits.
 Students entering after 2018, also need to pass the GMAP (GLOBIS Management Assessment Program) test.

 What are the differences between on-campus and online classes?

-GLOBIS strives to maintain the same high level of quality for both on-campus and online classes.
+GLOBIS strives to maintain the same high level of quality for both online and on-campus (Tokyo or Osaka).
 Course contents and expecations are identical for both formats.
 Both on-campus and online courses are highly interactive, revolving around groupwork and discussions facilitated by GLOBIS faculty, not one-way lectures or pre-recorded videos.

 With that in mind, here are some of the differences that students can expect: